 A visit in very short order leaves you feeling far removed from a big city.
 Lighthouse Park in West Vancouver is peaceful, quiet and a balm for the soul.
 Nature lovers will love the place.
 Looking for a taste of old growth rainforest?
 This is a great park to visit.
 There are massive Douglas fir, western hemlock and western red cedar trees in here along with lots of moss, lichens and woodland flowers.

-The park owes its existence to an act that in 1881
+Lighthouse Park owes its existence to an 1881 act

 My favourite trail in Lighthouse Park